Born: December 01, 1970

 Sarah is perhaps best known for her crude remarks and uncanny tendency to mock celebrities.
 She has also landed in hot water for a few racial slurs.
 In 2008, she banged out YouTube sensation “I’m F**king Matt Damon,” in which she and Matt Damon mocked her having an affair on her boyfriend at the time, Jimmy Kimmel.
 The special video appeared on Jimmy Kimmel Live! and won an Emmy Award for "Outstanding Music and Lyrics."
 Not to be outsdone by his girlfriend, Kimmel responded a month later with "I’m F**king Ben Affleck" starring actor Ben Affleck.
 Although the videos were a great success (Sarah won an Emmy for Outstanding Original Music and Lyrics for her song), Sarah and Kimmel broke up later that year.

 In 2011 Sarah starred alongside Michelle Williams and Seth Rogen in the film Take this Waltz.
 The film also featured a full-frontal nude scene with Sarah.
 Although she reported that she had to gain weight for the role, Sarah later stated that those comments were made in an attempt to add self-deprecating humor to the situation.
 The following year, she voiced Vanellope von Schweetz in Wreck-It Ralph.
 In 2014, she teamed up with funnyman Seth MacFarlane to portray the innocent prostitute Ruth in A Million Ways to Die in the West.
 Also in 2014, she won her second Emmy Award, this time for Outstanding Writing for a Variety Special for Sarah Silverman: We Are Miracles (2013).
 In 2015, she received critical praise for her role as a drug-addicted, self-destructive New Jersey housewife in I Smile Back (2015), including an award for Outstanding Performance by an Actress at the Oldenburg Film Festival.
-In 2016, she'll appear in the comedy Popstar: Never Stop Never Stopping alongside Andy Samberg.
+In 2016, she appeared in the comedy Popstar: Never Stop Never Stopping alongside Andy Samberg.
+Her latest projects include the thriller The Book of Henry (2017), which stars Naomi Watts and Jacob Tremblay, and Battle of the Sexes (2017) starring Emma Stone.

 Sarah has also had her fair share of romantic relationships.
 Since dating Kimmel, she tried to move on with Family Guy creator Alec Sulkin, but the relationship lasted only a few months.
 From 2011 to 2013, she dated comedian Kyle Dunnigan.
 She has been most recently linked to actor Michael Sheen, whom she began dating in 2014.